rdplus2015/resources/frontend/html-css-sass/css_02.md

     - *It’s great for making layouts responsive, as it adapts to the size of the parent container.*

-    - **Recommending Usage**: *% is ideal for responsive designs, particularly for widths and heights that need to adapt to the container rather than the viewport.*
+    - **Recommending Usage**: *% is ideal for responsive designs, particularly for widths and (heights) that need to adapt to the container rather than the viewport.*

+- **vh** and **vw** : Relative to the viewport's height and width

+  - **When to Use**:
+    - *Use vh and vw for full-screen or viewport-based layouts.
+For example, a section that always takes up 100% of the viewport height would use height: 100vh;.*

+    - *Useful for creating full-page layouts or ensuring elements adjust with the screen size dynamically.*

+    - **Recommending Usage**: *vh and vw are ideal for full-page sections, hero banners, or elements that need to scale with the viewport dimensions.
+Use with caution for smaller components, as it can lead to less control over element proportions.*

 - **em**: Relative to the fontsize of the current element or parent.

   - **When to Use**: